 Dividing your plant is definitely the easiest way of turning one plant into two or more.
 You can do this at any time, but the perfect opportunity is when it’s time to re-pot since you’re going to be disturbing the plant anyway.
 It is best to do this during, or just before the start of the growing season in spring.
 At this time, the disturbance will have less effect on the plant.

-Make sure that each plant that you separate has a healthy rhizome and good root development.
-Instead of ‘up potting’ at this stage, you may need to plant your new plants in pots of the same size, or even smaller.
+Make sure that each plant that you separate has a healthy rhizome and good root growth.
+Instead of ‘up potting’ at this stage, you may need to plant your new plant in pots of the same size, or even smaller.

 Leaf Cuttings